StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

 To prevent permission errors when reading or writing files on the shared filesystem, [configure the NFS server](https://manpages.ubuntu.com/manpages/noble/man5/exports.5.html) with the `all_squash` parameter.
 This ensures all filesystem operations use uid:gid `65534:65534`, regardless of the user's actual UID and GID.

-## Step 2: Set up PersistentVolume, PersistentVolumeClaim and a service account using the StrangeBee Helm chart
+## Step 2: Configure PersistentVolume, PersistentVolumeClaim, service account, and deployment for Cortex

 !!! info "Definitions"
     - A [PersistentVolume (PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) represents a piece of storage provisioned by an administrator or dynamically provisioned using storage classes.
 When using an NFS server, the PV allows multiple pods to access shared storage concurrently.
     - A [PersistentVolumeClaim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) is a request for storage by a pod.
 It connects to an existing PV or dynamically creates one, specifying the required storage capacity.
     - A service account (SA) allows a pod to authenticate and interact with the Kubernetes API, enabling it to perform specific actions within the cluster.
 When deploying Cortex, a dedicated SA is essential for creating and managing Kubernetes jobs that run analyzers and responders.
 Without proper configuration, Cortex can't execute these jobs.

-Use the StrangeBee Helm chart to automate the creation of the PV, PVC, and SA during deployment.
+Use the `cortex` Helm chart to automate the creation of the PV, PVC, and SA during deployment.

+!!! note "Using an existing PersistentVolume"
+    The `cortex` Helm Chart can operate without creating a new PV, provided that an existing PV—created by the cluster administrator—matches the PVC configuration specified in the Helm Chart.

 ### Quick start